 Walking everywhere, running into friends at the plaza, shopping at the corner markets, tuning in to the village soundtrack, and joining the fun at the ubiquitous fiestas —it all makes us breathe easier, smile more, and fall into the rhythm of a kinder, gentler, way of life.

-Inspired by the “I Heart My City” series on Intelligent Travel, I thought I’d share a few of the things I love most about living in Ajijic and some insider tips to help you navigate a visit.
+Inspired by the “I Heart My City” series on Nat Geo’s Intelligent Travel blog, I thought I’d share a few of the things I love most about living in Ajijic and some insider tips to help you navigate a visit.

 The first place I take a visitor from out of town is the Ajijic Plaza - the heart, soul and communal living room of the village.
 Depending on the time of day, the plaza ranges from a quiet, peaceful retreat to vibrant center for cultural events, open-air restaurant and meet-up hotspot.